-- the use of inaccurate records related to environmental health and safety; - reporting inaccurate productivity measures; and - > falsification of business metrics. - Misappropriation of assets theft of an entity's assets.
-This could include theft of property, embezzlement of receipts, or fraudulent payments.
-Note, the misappropriation of assets can be tangible (e.g., cash, equipment, supplies) or intangible (e.g., proprietary information and business strategies and related information); and - Corruption bribery, kickbacks, illegal gratuities, and other illegal acts.
+- > Setting aside reserves that are unsupported; and - Improperly recognizing revenue by representing a false inventory. - Fraudulent non-financial reporting such as:93 - the use of inaccurate records related to environmental health and safety; - reporting inaccurate productivity measures; and - > falsification of business metrics. - Misappropriation of assets theft of an entity's assets.
+94 This could include theft of property, embezzlement of receipts, or fraudulent payments.
+Note, the misappropriation of assets can be tangible (e.g., cash, equipment, supplies) or intangible (e.g., proprietary information and business strategies and related information); 95 and - Corruption bribery, kickbacks, illegal gratuities, and other illegal acts.
+96